491 (film)

 491 is a 1964 Swedish black-and-white drama film directed by Vilgot Sjöman, based on a novel by Lars Görling.
 The story is about a group of youth criminals who are chosen to participate in a social experiment in which they are assigned to live together in an apartment while being supervised by two forgiving social workers.
 The film's tagline is: "It is written that 490 times you can sin and be forgiven.
 This motion picture is about the 491st."

 This controversial film, which featured a male homosexual rape scene, was first banned in Sweden, but was rereleased after reediting.
 One of the excised scenes depicted a woman being raped by a dog.
 The film was also banned in Norway until 1971.

-The reactions from especially conservative circles in Sweden were of disgust and outrage, and the outrage was among the reasons why the Christian Democratic Party was founded in 1964.
+The British Board of Film Classification refused to certify the film in 1968, meaning it cannot be distributed in the United Kingdom.